New Student Housing Selection

 - The student has a diagnosed medical condition qualifying under the Americans with Disabilities Act that affects their ability to successfully live on campus.
 Documentation and a written recommendation from a treating physician to live off campus must be submitted to Student Disability Services for approval.

 Other exceptions to this policy may be considered on a case-by-case basis depending on the extenuating circumstances.
-Requests for an exception must be made in writing to the Office of Residence Life at least one week before the first day of classes for the given semester.
+Requests for an exception must be made in writing to the Office of Residence Life two weeks before the first day of classes for the given semester.

-Students who fall under this policy and are not granted an exception will be charged for campus housing as of the first day of classes regardless of whether or not they take occupancy.
-First year students will be charged the Quad/Windham rate.
-Second year students will be charged the Commonwealth Hall rate.
+Students who fall under this policy and are not granted an exception will be assigned a space and charged for campus housing whether or not they take occupancy.

 Students Who Are Under 18